 Our doctors will educate you on the pros and cons of different shoe gear for different activities.
 Wearing the appropriate shoe will significantly reduce unnecessary pressure in areas of high risk.
 At Gotham Footcare, our doctors make custom-molded orthotics specifically designed to support the unique structure of your feet.
 Our custom orthotics will match the precise way that you walk and run, cushioning, and support your feet with each step.
 By controlling the way you move and how your foot strikes the ground, our orthotics will help reduce and eliminate faulty biomechanical forces that cause painful corns and calluses to develop.

 Corn removal surgery is a quick outpatient procedure that usually takes less than 20 minutes to perform.
 A local anesthetic is used to numb the area, a sterile scalpel is used to carefully shave off the dead skin all the way to the root of the corn.
 In some cases when the joints of a toe are normal and a corn forms resulting from the use of improper fitting shoes, removal of just the corn is possible without any further surgery required.
 However, in most cases, corns form when the joint of the toe bends out of shape, such as in a hammertoe or bunion deformity, causing the overlying skin to rub into the shoe.
 When this occurs, the joint has to be repaired at the same time the corn is removed to help assure that the corn will not reoccur.
-At Gotham Footcare, our doctors will treat your corns to alleviate the pain and unsightly appearance of your corns.
+At Gotham Footcare, our New York City corn removal surgery providers will treat your corns to alleviate the pain and unsightly appearance of your corns.

 Corns often occur on parts of your feet that don’t actually bear weight, such as on the side, in-between, and on top of your toes.
 Because they are hard at the center, they can cause pain and in a worst-case scenario, create an open wound on your foot.